jenkins-x/jx-docs/content/en/community/maintainer_guide/_index.md

 A core maintainer is expected to have access to the following resources

-- Member role in all Jenkins X github org
+- Member role in all JayeX github org
-- Jenkins X infra hosted in GCP (jenkins-x-bdd and jenkinsxio projects)
+- JayeX infra hosted in GCP (jenkins-x-bdd and jenkinsxio projects)
-- [1password account](https://jenkinsx.1password.com) to access Jenkins X related secrets
+- [1password account](https://jenkinsx.1password.com) to access JayeX related secrets
-- Jenkins X zoom account
+- JayeX zoom account
-- Jenkins X youtube channel
+- JayeX youtube channel
-- Jenkins X UI password
+- JayeX UI password
-- Jenkins X algolia account (used as the search engine in the Jenkins X website)
+- JayeX algolia account (used as the search engine in the JayeX website)

 ## Responsibilities

-It's expected that a core maintainer will make Jenkins X more stable and feature packed, while engaging with the community.
+It's expected that a core maintainer will make JayeX more stable and feature packed, while engaging with the community.

 ### Community effort